rphair/frankenwallet/docs/cardano/scripts/install.md

 Why?
 Since scripts can be changed so easily — and have many lines of code that operators couldn't comb all the time for intrusions (though you can [verify their checksums](https://github.com/gitmachtl/scripts/tree/master/cardano/mainnet#how-to-installcopy-the-scripts)) — we have to avoid the possibility that a compromised host system could add back doors, key extraction, and other malicious code into the SPO Script files.

-This point isn't stressed in the SPO Scripts repository, since there it's understood you'd only be installing the offline scripts on a physically separated, dedicated machine that doesn't share disks with any other machine having Internet access: and therefore there would be no opportunities for tampering.
+This point isn't stressed in the SPO Scripts repository, since there it's understood you'd only be installing the offline scripts on a physically separated, dedicated machine that doesn't share disks with any other machine having Internet access: and therefore would present no opportunities for tampering.

 {: .highlight-title }
 > be careful